The Best and Most Outrageous Examples of Mosaic Art in Southern California

 Another set of de Saint Phalle sculptures can be viewed at the County Administration Center.
 As long-term loans from the Niki Charitable Art Foundation, they will be on view for several more years.

 Like the other sculptures, these installations are meant to be touched and explored.
 Their shapes invite children to crawl inside and through the pieces.
-The artist felt strongly that art should not be held separate from the public, and her family feels that the accessibility of these public pieces would please her.
+The artist felt strongly that the mosaic art should not be held separate from the public, and her family feels that the accessibility of these public pieces would please her.

 The pieces include her Serpent Tree and #19 Baseball Player, which was inspired by famed San Diego Padres right fielder Tony Gwynn.